ENERZAi/OptimaV2-Docs/docs/guide/install.md

     !!! note
         Due to `protoc` and `cmake` supports only AMD64(x86_64, x64) and ARM64(aarch64) systems, only AMD64 and ARM64 systems can build OptimaV2 Runtime.

+    !!! note
+        You can use Docker image that requirements are preinstalled.
+After __Step 1__, start container with volume mount (`docker run --rm -it -v /path/to/repo:/workspace/app ezcr.enerzai.com/optima-v2-runtime:0.1.3`) and type `cd /workspace/app` inside Docker container.
+Then jump to __Step 5.__

+        Docker image supports AMD64 and ARM64 platforms and cross build supports only on AMD64 platform.

+    !!! note
+        If you want to cross compile OptimaV2 Runtime for other devices(Raspberry Pi, QRB, etc.), please refer [here](../runtime/cross-build.md)

     __Step 1.__ Clone a repository
     !!! note